ACI World recognises 19 airports who have committed to customer experience

 There are five levels of accreditation and each level is a powerful marketing tool for airports to show their commitment to improving customer experience.

-Abu Dhabi International Airport (AUH), Adi Sumarmo Airport (SOC), Ahmad Yani International Airport (SRG), Chhatrapati Shivaji International Airport (CSIA), El Tari International Airport (KOE), Halifax Stanfield International Airport (YHZ), Hong Kong International Airport (HKG), I Gusti Ngurah Rai International Airport (DPS), Incheon International Airport (ICN), John F. Kennedy International Airport (JFK), Juanda International Airport (JIA), Kraków Airport, LaGuardia Airport (LGA), Malpensa Milan Airport (MXP), Mariscal Sucre International Airport (UIO), Newark Liberty International (EWR), Pattimura International Airport (AMQ), Sam Ratulangi International Airport (MDC), San Antonio International Airport (SAT), Sultan Hasanuddin International Airport (UPG), Sydney Airport (SYD), Venice Marco Polo Airport (VCE), Vienna International Airport (VIE)
+Abu Dhabi International Airport (AUH), Adi Sumarmo Airport (SOC), Ahmad Yani International Airport (SRG), Chhatrapati Shivaji International Airport (CSIA), El Tari International Airport (KOE), Halifax Stanfield International Airport (YHZ), Hong Kong International Airport (HKG/HKIA), I Gusti Ngurah Rai International Airport (DPS), Incheon International Airport (ICN), John F. Kennedy International Airport (JFK), Juanda International Airport (JIA), Kraków Airport, LaGuardia Airport (LGA), Malpensa Milan Airport (MXP), Mariscal Sucre International Airport (UIO), Newark Liberty International (EWR), Pattimura International Airport (AMQ), Sam Ratulangi International Airport (MDC), San Antonio International Airport (SAT), Sultan Hasanuddin International Airport (UPG), Sydney Airport (SYD), Venice Marco Polo Airport (VCE), Vienna International Airport (VIE)